Tencent/tsf/readme.md

 ## features

 - PHP Based.
-Compared with C++, this framework is more efficient in developing and programing.
+Compared with C++, the framework is more efficient in developing and programing.
-- based on Swoole extension. powerful async IO, timers and other infrastructure capacity can be used in this framework
+- based on Swoole extension. powerful async IO, timers and other infrastructure capacity can be used in this framework.
 - support PHP coroutine.
 Synchronous programing is possible using the coroutine schedule system, and can lead to the similar server capability with that of server deveoped in an asynchronous way.
 - support server monitor and provide interface to add more rules